 Once you know what type of speakers you want, you can start thinking about if you wish to have a Bluetooth speaker system.

 In modern record player speakers, Bluetooth capabilities are becoming the norm.
 Bluetooth allows your turntable to link up with your speaker cord-free, making setup a bit easier.
-It can also be more aesthetically pleasing depending on your style.
+It can also be more aesthetically pleasing depending on your style or more functional, for example wireless outdoor speakers.
 However, some audiophiles feel that wireless speakers can negatively impact sound quality.
 When deciding if you wish to go with Bluetooth, it’s essential to consider every element of your possible turntable setups.

 If you’re looking for speakers to connect with a turntable that you already own, find out if your turntable has Bluetooth capabilities.
 If not, you will need to use an auxiliary cord to connect the turntable to the speakers regardless.
 Also, integrated “suitcase” setups have the turntable and speakers all in one, which takes Bluetooth out of the equation.

 Bluetooth is becoming a given in new technology, but there are pros and cons to look at before making the decision.

 - On the one hand, Bluetooth removes the need to deal with detangling and hiding cords.
 It takes away a lot of hassle and looks sleek and polished.

 - Bluetooth also pairs your vinyl turntable to the speaker with the touch of a button, making setup a breeze.

 - Another plus is that Bluetooth speakers are often low power consumers so that they can run on batteries.

 However, an audiophile may argue that the negatives of Bluetooth aren’t worth the switch.

 - Bluetooth can take away sound quality, especially with music that requires higher wattage.
 If your goal is to blast the subwoofer with heavy bass, you might want to reconsider Bluetooth.